 You don't necessarily need to have experience of the industry.
 As with most things it may help, but the most important thing is to be prepared for a steep learning curve.

-For added security, you may want to consider a travel agency franchise (examples include The Travel Franchise, The Global Travel Group and GoCruise); find out more about their offerings in our franchise directory.
+For added security, you may want to consider a travel agency franchise (examples include The Travel Franchise, The Global Travel Group and GoCruise).

 Costs to start a travel business